We are excited to announce that Dr. Lopez has joined our practice!

 Can I wear a night guard if I have braces or dental restorations?

-Proper care and maintenance of a night guard are essential for prolonging its lifespan and ensuring effectiveness.
-Rinse the night guard with cool water before and after each use, and clean it regularly with a mild soap or denture cleaner and a soft-bristled toothbrush.
+Want to know the best way to clean a night guard?
+Simply rinse with cool water before and after each use, and clean it regularly with a mild soap or denture cleaner and a soft-bristled toothbrush.
 Store the night guard in a ventilated container when not in use, away from heat sources and direct sunlight.
 It's also important to attend regular dental check-ups to monitor the condition of the night guard and ensure it remains in good condition.

 Grinding your teeth can cause pain and discomfort in a number of ways.
-Night guards are a great option to lessen the fatigue caused by the negative side effects of jaw clenching and teeth grinding.
-Specialized night guards from Chang & Rothkopf Dental can also benefit your overall oral health and ward off future issues.
+Whether you have questions about the process or want to know the best way to clean a night guard, our team can help you lessen the fatigue caused by jaw clenching and teeth grinding.
+Specialized night guards from Chang & Rothkopf Dental can benefit your overall oral health and ward off future issues.
 If this sounds like a solution to your worries or you want to learn more, call our office in Washington, D.C., to set up a consultation.

 *Individual results are not guaranteed and may vary from person to person.
 Images may contain models.